 The MA in Philosophy provides a combination of taught core and option modules which aim to make you familiar with what is at the centre of contemporary debates.
 Additionally, in the first term, you will attend dissertation preparation seminars to enable you to write your dissertation proposal.
 Further support is given during the second and third terms and you will write your dissertation under the guidance of a supervisor.
 During your third term you and your peers will hold an in-house conference.

 Studying Philosophy develops skills highly sought after by employers: analytical and critical thinking; constructing and defending a coherent argument; grasping complex ideas, and creatively imagining alternative possibilities.

 Our Philosophy graduates have gone on to a range of careers including: central and local government, charities, finance, IT management, media and private sector management.

 The MA Seminar is designed to provide students with detailed knowledge of the core areas of Philosophy.
-The Seminar consists of three modules:
+The Seminar consists of four modules: